MicrosoftDocs/powerquery-docs/powerquery-docs/move-columns.md

 # Move columns

-A process in cleaning and preparing data is to move the columns within the dataset.
+A common process when preparing data is to move the columns within the dataset.

-To do this process, you can either select the **Move** option or to *Drag and drop* the column.
+To accomplish this, you can either select the **Move** option or *Drag and Drop* the column.

 ## Move option

-To show the different ways of moving the columns, we'll be using the following example.
+To show the different ways of moving columns, we will use the following example.
 We will focus on moving the **Contact Name** column.

 ![Move Column Move Options](images/move-column-before.png)

-To move the column using the **Move** option.
-This option can be found inside the *Any column* group inside the Transform tab.
-Within the **Move** option.
-The available choices are as follows
+Move the column using the **Move** option.
+This option can be found inside the *Any column* group under the Transform tab.
+Within the **Move** option, the available choices are.
 * Before
 * After
 * To beginning